 Total Time: 1 hour

-suggested toppings: fresh cilantro, yogurt, avocado, shredded cheese
+- suggested toppings: fresh cilantro, dairy-free yogurt, avocado

 Preheat the oven to 425°F and line a cookie sheet with parchment paper.
 If you’re making the full recipe, you’ll have four bowls total (or four halves of squash) so you’ll probably need two separate cookie sheets.

 Wash the spaghetti squash and then slice off the stem at the top (if it is too hard to cut, try cutting a few slices in the squash and microwaving it for 5 minutes to help soften it).
 Cut each squash in half lengthwise and then use a spoon to scrap out the seeds and the darker yellow strands that the seeds are attached to.
 Rub a little bit of high heat oil on the inner edges of the squash and then place each half face down on the baking sheet.
 Roast in the oven for 30-45 minutes, depending on the size (longer for larger squash).
 You can test to see if it’s done by scraping the inside with a fork.
 Strands should come loose as you scrape all the way down to the flesh.

 While the squash is cooking, prepare the filling.
 In a large pot, warm the olive oil over medium heat.
 Add the onion and cook for 3 minutes, until translucent.
 Then add the bell pepper and seasonings (garlic salt to chipotle powder), stir and continue to cook for another 2 minutes.